xingyu-long/Local-Tiles-Server/README.md

 # Local-Tiles-Server
-This projec aims to provide a solution about local tiles server
+This project aims to provide a solution about local tiles server